elegant-scipy/elegant-scipy/markdown/acknowledgements.markdown

 graph layout for the worm brain (chapters 3 and 6), and Stefano Allesina for the St. Marks food web data (chapter 6).

+We are indebted to everyone who made corrections and suggestions while the book was in pre-release, including Bill Katz, Matthias Bussonnier, and Mark Hyun-ki Kim.

 Although we will continue to improve the book based on comments from you, our readers, we owe a great deal to our friends and family who proofread much earlier versions and provided valuable feedback, suggestions, and